I checked my watch as I stood at the fire exit. “Not long now.”

 “What?”
 Elvis, his eyes transfixed on the couple in the corner, not listening.

 “Pete and Claire.
 Do you think they’ll get together?
 That Kevin Davison is a complete bastard, she would be much better off with Pete.”

-“God that’s Tracy Lough and John Marriner.
+“That’s Tracy Lough and John Marriner.
 She wouldn’t have touched him when they were at school.
 Now look at them.”

 “People change you know.
-Not everyone obviously, look at us but people do.
+Not everyone obviously, look at us, but people do.
 It’s human nature.
 Good luck to them.”